Exploring Practical Options To Lower Your Construction Fleet's Carbon Footprint

 Sensible Steps To A Cleaner Construction Fleet

 It should be obvious by now that a quick transition to a fully net-zero fleet is challenging at present.
 The limited availability of appropriate vehicles makes a full-scale switch virtually impossible for many businesses at present.
-But you can certainly take steps in the right direction just by investing in low-emission alternatives when and where they are available.
+But you can certainly take steps in the right direction by training operators in smooth acceleration and deceleration, minimizing idle time, and staying on top of proper tire inflation.
+You can also make low-emission improvements with equipment like electric or propane forklifts, electric PTOs, and any area where the process depends on gas or diesel.
+And then by investing in low-emission alternatives when and where they are available.

 Conclusion